 One has to make sure that their staff is properly trained in preventive measures and understands the importance of company data.
 Given below are a few tips on how to prevent the breach of data in your company:

 Whenever hiring for new employees, conduct thorough background checks to analyze for any threats.
 Industrial espionage is one of the greatest risks nowadays with hiring new employees.
 This is due to the cut-throat competition organizations find themselves in.

 Also, candidates with deep data security knowledge can be considered invaluable.
-Make sure they have the basic understanding of the importance of data security and are willing to learn more.
+Make sure they have a basic understanding of the importance of data protection and are willing to learn more.

 2. Proper Exit Procedures

 Both the inflow and outflow of new talent invite some data security risks into the organization.
 Conducting a proper exit procedure is just as important as the intelligent hiring of new individuals.
 Make sure to secure all passwords and revoke access to all company accounts and databases.
 Also, clean all hard drives and computers.

 Necessitate a Non-Disclosure agreement wherever necessary to involve legal repercussions in case of unauthorized breach of information.